retreatguru/rbg-api/README.md

 Booking Guru API docs have moved
 ==========================

-We now have a way better documentation on the main Booking Guru site at `https://{{yourdomain}}.secure.retreat.guru/api`.
+We now have a way better documentation on the main Booking Guru site at https://secure.retreat.guru/api.

-The easiest way to access the docs is through your install's *Reg.
-Settings* under *API*.
 The updated docs have examples in multiple languages and a lot more details.

 The following remains here for posterity only and will eventually be retired.